tanner-johnson2718/MEME_OS_3/Linking/README.md

 # 1 "/usr/include/stdc-predef.h" 1 3 4
 # 32 "<command-line>" 2
 # 1 "lib.c"
-# 1 "lib.h" 1

-int is_odd(int x);
-# 2 "lib.c" 2

-int is_odd(int x)
+char* string_ptr = "Hello";

-{
+char* get_str(int x) {
-    return x % 2;
+    return string_ptr;
 }

 ```

-The meaning of the directives at the top will be left for a later study.
-The key take away here is the declaration has been moved and the `#define BASE 2` directive has replaced all `BASE` references with its target value of 2.
+The meaning of the directives at the top will be left for a later study and can be further researched [here](https://gcc.gnu.org/onlinedocs/cpp/Preprocessor-Output.html).
+The key take away here is that the preprocessor macro `STRING` has been evaluated based on its definition in the same file and the code file that actually gets compiled has a string literal in place of the macro.

 ### Compiling

-Compilation is the process of turning C into assembly.
-Again this is outside the scope of this investigation, but we show what is going on for the sake of completness and as a point of entry for future investigation.
-The input is the `lib.i` file shown above and the output is the result of `cc lib.i -o main.s`)
+Compilation is the process of turning C into assembly source code.
+Again a detailed investigation is outside of out current scope, but we as we will see several artifacts that are used in linking appear first in the assembly output.
+The input file is the `lib.i` intermediate file shown above and the output is the result of `cc -S lib.i`)

 ```
 	.file	"lib.c"
 	.text
+	.globl	string_ptr
+	.section	.rodata
+.LC0:
+	.string	"Hello"
+	.section	.data.rel.local,"aw"
+	.align 8
+	.type	string_ptr, @object
+	.size	string_ptr, 8
+string_ptr:
+	.quad	.LC0
+	.text
-	.globl	is_odd
+	.globl	get_str
-	.type	is_odd, @function
+	.type	get_str, @function
-is_odd:
+get_str:
 .LFB0:
 	.cfi_startproc
 	endbr64